 They will then produce a survey report and some as existing plans.
-From this the developer will know the condition, the size and what they need to do.
-The designer will be able to design the new flats based on the information provided by the surveyor.
-They will need to design them to comply with the new Building Regulations and will need to consider things like, heat loss, dividing the space up, escape in emergencies like fire, new windows, insulation in the roof and how to move around for disabled people.
+The designer will produce new plans for the flats and a specification and maybe a bill of quantities.
+This will have to comply with the new Building Regulations and will need to consider things like, heat loss, dividing the space up, escape in emergencies, new windows, insulation in the roof and how to move around for disabled people.
 The designer will have to make sure the new flats comply with the approved documents of the Building Regulations and get it passed by the building control authority.
+The new flats will need planning permission too.